ygrepo/fml-fa16-project/README.md

 3. We evaluate the synset model accuracy using a synset version of Google's question-answer (19,558 questions)

+4. We also train synset model on sentence classification task

 ## SetUp:

 * The python script wordnet_utils.py perfoms text processing and it is in the syn2vec folder. wordnet_utils provides two modes:
-    - SynsetStreamGenerator: processes a stream of words like the text8 file [1]: http://mattmahoney.net/dc/text8.zip
-     to generate a stream of pairs (lemma, PartOfSpeech)
+    - 'SynsetStreamGenerator': processes a stream of words like the [text8] file (http://mattmahoney.net/dc/text8.zip) to generate a stream of pairs (lemma, PartOfSpeech)
-    - SynsetLineGenerator: processes line by line the input file (lquestions-words.txt present in the folder gold-data) to generate a new file of pairs (lemma,PartOfSpeech) The lemmatizer is WordnetLemmatizer from nltk [2]: http://www.nltk.org/.
+    - 'SynsetLineGenerator': processes line by line the input file (lquestions-words.txt present in the folder gold-data) to generate a new file of pairs (lemma,PartOfSpeech) The lemmatizer is WordnetLemmatizer from [nltk] (http://www.nltk.org/).
- The default tagger is the "Perceptron Tagger" [3]: http://spacy.io/blog/part-of-speech-POS-tagger-in-python/, but can be switched easily to other taggers from nltk library.
+ The default tagger is the [Perceptron Tagger] (http://spacy.io/blog/part-of-speech-POS-tagger-in-python/), but can be switched easily to other taggers from nltk library.

 * The Java programm WSD provides word disambiguation.
-It uses the library DKPro WSD [4]: https://dkpro.github.io/dkpro-wsd/.
-DKPro gives the sensekey of Wordnet when disambiguating a pair (lemma, POS).
+It uses the library [DKPro WSD] 'https://dkpro.github.io/dkpro-wsd/'"" DKPro gives the sensekey of Wordnet when disambiguating a pair (lemma, POS).
 Similarly to wordnet_utils, WSD provides processing of:
  - stream of tuples